 $2200: Initial consultation, four sessions of individual testing time and a final reporting conference

-Some insurance plans, including Medicaid, cover all or a portion of the charge for services.
+Some insurance plans, including Medicaid, cover all or a portion of the charge for these services.
 However, individuals are strongly encouraged to consult their insurance carriers to determine specific limits and requirements.
-Detailed referrals from primary care physicians are needed for those individuals belonging to managed care companies (HMOs).
-Payment for procedures is requested at the time the services are provided.
+Detailed referrals from primary care physicians are needed for those individuals belonging to managed care companies (HMOs) Payment for procedures is requested at the time the services are provided.

 Scheduling an Appointment

 To schedule an initial consultation with one of our psychologists and begin the testing process, call (212) 938-4001 or click here.
 Appointments for testing services are available Monday through Friday.